sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

 [ACCORDION-BEGIN [Step 1: ](Create the Automation)]

 In this exercise, you will automate the process to read the *sales order* details from an Excel and select the specific sales order details based on the input from the submitted form.
-To design your automation, you will need an excel file filled with the sales orders data.
+To design your automation, you will need an Excel file filled with the sales orders data.
 You have the possibility to create it yourself using the following data:

 | Order Number| Order Amount | Order Date | Shipping Country         | Expected Delivery Date | Order Status
 |  :----------| :------------|:-----------| :------------------------|:-----------------------|:-----------